mim-uw/rc-2022-23/docs/lab6.md

 ## Step 2

 ### Robot definition

-Please note: Here we are using a different robot than during the last lab.

 We have the following robot description in [URDF format](http://wiki.ros.org/urdf/XML/model).
 Save it into a `robot.urdf` file.